Bowel Obstruction Published Success Rates

 • Learning why and how adhesions form in the abdomen, and how to slow or prevent their formation, and

-• Understanding how to maintain and even improve upon gains we give them during their 20-hour therapy protocol.
+• Understanding how to maintain and even improve upon the gains we give them during their 20-hour therapy protocol.

 The following paragraphs and illustrations trace our history of learning to clear intestinal obstructions and return patients to a much higher quality of life.
 They also give an in-depth understanding of the best scientific data we have gathered on treating bowel obstructions since 2008.